ArtemMuliukov/Cluster_IP/README.md

 ## Presented files

 Here you can find all significant parts of the work.
-Text version (and more deep description) of the work you can reed in the file Dipoma_final_version.pdf (in Russian)
+Text version (and more deep description) of the work you can reed in the file [Dipoma_final_version](https://github.com/ArtemMuliukov/Cluster_IP/Dipoma_final_version.pdf) (in Russian)

 All current code is in the folder 'actual_code'.
 There you can find 2 folders - "Labview" and "dll".